 visitors and residents as well as new public and private investment to

 our Center City.

 A community’s physical form is its most intrinsic and enduring characteristic.
 An important characteristic of that physical form includes the concept of “placemaking” and all that makes it work: historic preservation, urban design, transportation, arts and cultural development, commercial revitalization as well as tourism and destination development.
 An important component of placemaking is the concept of “wayfinding” and the need to provide safe, easy, efficient movement and circulation of pedestrians (particularly visitors and tourists) into, through and within an urban area.

-The study area includes the Center City District of the City of Rochester, defined as the area within and surrounding the Inner Loop Expressway including the High Falls District.
-The study was recommended in the Center City Master Plan and is funded by a grant from the Genesee Transportation Council (GTC).
+The study area includes most of the Center City District of the City of Rochester, defined as the area within and surrounding the Inner Loop Expressway including the High Falls District.
+The study was recommended in the 2003 Center City Master Plan and was funded by a grant from the Genesee Transportation Council (GTC).

 Project Advisory Committee

-A Project Advisory Committee (PAC) has been formed for this study and is comprised of stakeholders from the City of Rochester, Monroe County, Genesee Transportation Council (GTC), Rochester Regional Community Design Center (RRCDC) and the Rochester Downtown Development Corporation (RDDC).
-The committee will provide guidance and feedback to the consultants throughout the duration of this study.
+A Project Advisory Committee (PAC) was formed for this study, comprised of stakeholders from the City of Rochester, Monroe County, Genesee Transportation Council (GTC), Rochester Regional Community Design Center (RRCDC) and the Rochester Downtown Development Corporation (RDDC).
+The committee provided valuable guidance and feedback to the consultants throughout the duration of this study.

-For more information about the project please contact Doug Benson, Supervising City Planner at (585) 428-6824 or email@example.com
+For more information about the project please contact Doug Benson, Project Manager at (585) 428-6824 or Doug.Benson@cityofrochester.gov